Polygon mesh: Winged-edge meshes

 Introduced by Baumgart in 1975, winged-edge meshes explicitly represent the vertices, faces, and edges of a mesh.
-This representation is widely used in modeling programs to provide the greatest flexibility in dynamically changing the mesh geometry, because split and merge operations can be done quickly.
+This representation is widely used in modelling programs to provide the greatest flexibility in dynamically changing the mesh geometry, because split and merge operations can be done quickly.
 Their primary drawback is large storage requirements and increased complexity due to maintaining many indices.
 A good discussion of implementation issues of Winged-edge meshes may be found in the book Graphics Gems II.

 Winged-edge meshes address the issue of traversing from edge to edge, and providing an ordered set of faces around an edge.
 For any given edge, the number of outgoing edges may be arbitrary.
 To simplify this, winged-edge meshes provide only four, the nearest clockwise and counter-clockwise edges at each end.
 The other edges may be traversed incrementally.
 The information for each edge therefore resembles a butterfly, hence "winged-edge" meshes.
 The above figure shows the "box-cylinder" as a winged-edge mesh.
 The total data for an edge consists of 2 vertices (endpoints), 2 faces (on each side), and 4 edges (winged-edge).

-Rendering of winged-edge meshes for graphics hardware requires generating a Face index list, which is usually done only when the geometry changes.
-Winged-edge meshes are ideally suited for dynamic geometry, such as subdivision surfaces and interactive modeling, since changes to the mesh can occur locally.
+Rendering of winged-edge meshes for graphics hardware requires generating a face index list, which is usually done only when the geometry changes.
+Winged-edge meshes are ideally suited for dynamic geometry, such as subdivision surfaces and interactive modelling, since changes to the mesh can occur locally.
 Traversal across the mesh, as might be needed for collision detection, can be accomplished efficiently.

-See Baumgart (1975) for more details.

 Render dynamic meshes

 Winged-edge meshes are not the only representation which allows for dynamic changes to geometry.
-A new representation which combines winged-edge meshes and face-vertex meshes is the render dynamic mesh, which explicitly stores both, the vertices of a face and faces of a vertex (like FV meshes), and the faces and vertices of an edge (like winged-edge).
+A representation which combines winged-edge meshes and face-vertex meshes is the render dynamic mesh (RDM), which explicitly stores both, the vertices of a face and faces of a vertex (like FV meshes), and the faces and vertices of an edge (like winged-edge).

-Render dynamic meshes requires slightly less storage space than standard winged-edge meshes, and can be directly rendered by graphics hardware since the face list contains an index of vertices.
+RDMs require less storage space than standard winged-edge meshes, and can be directly rendered by graphics hardware since the face list contains an index of vertices.
 In addition, traversal from vertex to face is explicit (constant time), as is from face to vertex.
-RD meshes do not require the four outgoing edges since these can be found by traversing from edge to face, then face to neighboring edge.

-RD meshes benefit from the features of winged-edge meshes by allowing for geometry to be dynamically updated.
+RDMs do not require the four outgoing edges since these can be found by traversing from edge to face, then face to neighboring edge.
+RDMs benefit from the features of winged-edge meshes by allowing for geometry to be dynamically updated.

 See Tobler & Maierhofer (WSCG 2006) for more details.